CoSoDocs/Guide/docs/source/accessibility.rst

 | 1.
 Install the DarkReader extenton for `Chrome <https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en-US>`_ or `Firefox <https://addons.mozilla.org/en-US/firefox/addon/darkreader/>`_
 | 2.
 Using Dark Reader's "Light Mode" preset, start by adjusting the settings to +45 brightness, +30 contrast, and +50% sepia and adjust to your liking. `Click here <https://counter.social/@MrGoat/109246820688691888>`_ for more DarkReader configuration tips from @MrGoat.

+Mobile Options
+^^^^^^^^^^
+If you are an iPhone user, navigate to Accessibility Options -> Display and Text Sizes and toggle on the option for "Classic Invert."
+That will force the CounterSocial app to adopt a light theme.
+For Android devices, launch the Settings app and scroll down and select the "Accessibility" menu option under the System cluster.
+Click on the "Display" section and slide the toggle next to "Color Inversion."

 PreCog Reading Mode (Beta)